Seraphim Space Investment Trust logo

 Long term

-• Defence-aligned capital cycle: Continued global militarisation and sovereign tech rearmament are likely to drive systemic demand for dual-use satellite, surveillance and secure comms solutions.
+• Defence-aligned capital cycle: Continued global militarisation and sovereign tech rearmament are likely to drive systemic demand for dual-use satellite, surveillance and secure comms solutions, supporting contract flow across mature holdings.
 This would benefit SSIT’s maturing portfolio of providers.

 • Space economy inflection point: Over the next 3–5 years, the convergence of satellite constellations, autonomous mobility, climate tech and cloud infrastructure could push select SpaceTech names to scale, driving outsized returns if SSIT’s leaders maintain position.